PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 2. Wrong Bar Spacing

-Bars too close together create a pivot point.
-Too far apart causes sagging.
-For most kayaks, space bars 40-50% of the kayak's length apart.
+Bars positioned too close together create a pivot point that allows the kayak to rock.
+Bars too far apart cause dangerous sagging.
+For most kayaks, space bars 40 to 50 percent of the kayak's total length apart.

 3. Ignoring Weather Conditions

-Last month, strong crosswinds on I-10 reminded me why weather matters.
-Upside-down kayaks can act like airplane wings in high winds.
+Last month, strong crosswinds on I-10 reminded me why weather monitoring matters.
+Kayaks on roofs can act like airfoils in high winds.
+Check forecasts before departure, add extra tie-downs in windy conditions, and reduce highway speeds when crosswinds exceed 20 mph.

 4. Forgetting About Heat